Empirical-org-Archive/Quill-Grammar/README.md

 head to http://localhost:3000/oauth/applications to tweak your local OAuth applications.
 You'll need to log in with the Admin username/password.

-You'll want to fill in the `clientId` in `./src/scripts/development.config.json` with the `applicationId` from your new or modified OAuth LMS Application.
+You'll want to fill in the `oauthClientId` in `./src/scripts/development.config.json` with the `applicationId` from your new or modified OAuth LMS Application.

 It's important you do not commit the changes for the `development.config.json`.